-To allow for transitions from convex above the LWL to concave below the LWL, a tolerance of 1/4 in (6.35 mm) is permitted on the double-inflection portion of this rule.
-That is, if a double-inflection has no convex portion or concave portion greater than 1/4 in (6.35 mm) in the area in question, then it is allowed.
-See FIGURE 4.
+To allow for transitions from convex above the LWL to concave below the LWL, a tolerance of 1/4 in (6 mm) is permitted on the double-inflection portion of this rule.
+That is, if a double-inflection has no convex portion or concave portion greater than 1/4 in (6 mm) in the area in question, then it is allowed.
+See FIGURE 5.
 See also the section which follows.

-FIGURE 4.
+FIGURE 5.
 LEGAL & ILLEGAL STEM SHAPES

 1.3.8.3 A straight-edge shall be placed on the stem from a point located on the stem at a horizontal distance of 3.5% of LWL forward of the forward end of LWL, and extending along the stem to a point on the stem a horizontal distance of 3.5% of LWL aft of the forward end of LWL.
 Any hollow lying within that portion of the stem shall be bridged as described, and a new value of LWL established from the aft end of the original LWL to the point where the water plane established by the original LWL intersects the bridge.
 The bridged value of LWL shall be used for calculating the measured Length and for calculating the minimum displacement.
 All other functions of LWL shall be calculated using the non-bridged value of LWL.
+The non-bridged value of LWL is to be utilized in determining whether the boat complies with the maximum waterline requirement in Section 1.1.1.

-Except at the aft end of the LWL, if any hollow in the surface of the hull occurs at or near a measurement point [i.e. within 1 ft (304.8 mm) above and 1 ft (304.8 mm) below the measurement point, and/or one-third of B forward and/or one-third of B aft of the measurement point], that hollow shall be bridged with a straight edge whose length is one-third of B, and whose center is at the measurement point within the hollow area.
+Except at the aft end of the LWL, if any hollow in the surface of the hull occurs at or near a measurement point [i.e. within 1.00 ft (305 mm) above and 1.00 ft (305 mm) below the measurement point, and/or one-third of B forward and/or one-third of B aft of the measurement point], that hollow shall be bridged with a straight edge whose length is one-third of B, and whose center is at the measurement point within the hollow area.
 Hollows shall be bridged in both the buttock and the waterline plane of the measurement point, and whichever measurement gives the greater result shall be used in the determination of QBL.

-The same methodology applies at the aft end of the LWL, except that the bridging forward of the aft end of the LWL is not to be done below the + 1' 4" (+ 406.4 mm) waterline.
+The same methodology applies at the aft end of the LWL, except that the bridging forward of the aft end of the LWL is not to be done below the + 1.333 ft (+ 406 mm) waterline.